alexandair/entra-powershell-docs/docs/conceptual/navigate-entra-powershell.md

 ### Import the module

-Import the Microsoft Entra PowerShell module, if you have not installed it already.
+Import the Microsoft Entra PowerShell module if you haven't installed it yet.

 ```powershell
 Import-Module -Name Microsoft.Graph.Entra